An award-winning design focused practice that puts people first

 • proficiency in Adobe Creative Suite

-• an interest in the social value of architecture
+• a passion for the social value of architecture

 • good organisation skills and an enthusiastic attitude